 If you want to improve your social media skills or start building a new career in social media and inbound marketing then these free social media courses will help you get started and learn the ropes.

 Did you know?
 Over 80% of jobs are now found in the informal job marketing (meaning they are not advertised) so having a personal website, an active social media presence and a professional networking (online and offline) that you can rely on for recommendations is more important than ever.

-If you want to set yourself apart from the crowd and gain a competitive edge in your field you need a personal website (here’s how to create a website in less than an hour) and the knowledge of how to use social media to build an engaged online audience.
+If you want to set yourself apart from the crowd and gain a competitive edge in your field you need a personal website (here’s my guide to how to create a website in less than an hour) and the knowledge of how to use social media to build an online audience.